Agenta-AI/agenta/README.md

 <img width="907" alt="Screenshot 2023-06-19 at 15 57 08" src="https://github.com/Agenta-AI/agenta/assets/4510758/be2e8c9f-c65a-4670-83eb-751a1b4a39ea">
 </details>

-## Features of Agenta Lab
+## Features

-- 🪄 **Parameter Playground:** With just a few lines of code, define the parameters you wish to experiment with.
-Through our user-friendly web platform, you or your team can then experiment and tweak these parameters.
+- 🪄 **Playground:** With just a few lines of code, define the parameters and prompts you wish to experiment with.
+You and your team can quickly experiment and fork new versions on the web UI.

 - 📊 **Version Evaluation:** Define test sets, evaluate, and A/B test app versions.

-- 🚀 **API Deployment Made Easy:** Agenta Lab allows you to deploy your LLM applications as APIs without any additional effort.
+- 🚀 **API Deployment Made Easy:** When you are ready, deploy your LLM applications as APIs in one click.

 ## Documentation